kapasiya88/snowflake-code/process json data from s3/readme.txt

 This project is used to ingest the json data from S3 to snowflake using external stage and external tables.
 Whenever there is a new object in the source S3 bucket,an sqs notification will push the data into external tables without any manual refresh.
-1)	Create a source s3 bucket with default settings (s3-source-data-demo).
+1)	Create a source s3 bucket with default settings (snowflake-sourcedata).

 2) create IAM role to provide access to snowflake to AWS.
 Role name: mysnowflakerole-kajal